Skip to content

 • Mental Health Initiatives: Supporting initiatives that promote mental health.

-• Involvement: Supporting friends and family who may be struggling.
+• Involvement: Reach out to friends and family who might be struggling.
+Indeed, your involvement can make a difference.

-By working together, we can create a world where suicide is preventable.
+In conclusion, by working together, we can create a world where suicide is preventable.
+Therefore, let’s not wait for another life to be lost—it’s time to act now.

 Remember, you are not alone.
 If you or someone you know is experiencing suicidal thoughts, please seek help.
 Download Saksham to reach out for resources.